 屋頂的建築技術是由 Prof. Philippe Block 和高級研究員 Dr. Tom Van Mele 領導的 BRG(Block Research Group),與建築公司 supermanoeuvre 一同進行,一個真實尺度的原型測試。為了因應試做空間未來的使用需求,該原型目前已經拆除,這個原型的高度達到 7.5 米高,表面面積為 160 m²(投影面積為 120 m²)。混凝土的平均厚度為 5 cm,從屋頂邊緣最薄處的 3 cm 漸變到支撐部分的 12 cm 厚表面。

-The building technique for the roof was developed by the Block Research Group, led by Prof. Block and senior researcher Dr. Tom Van Mele, together with the architecture office supermanoeuvre, and tested out on a full-scale prototype.
+Tried and tested to scale The building technique for the roof was developed by the Block Research Group, led by Prof. Block and senior researcher Dr. Tom Van Mele, together with the architecture office supermanoeuvre, and tested out on a full-scale prototype.
 The prototype, which has already been dismantled to make space for future experiments, was 7.5 m high with a surface area of 160 m² (covering an area in plan of 120 m²).
 The thickness of the concrete has an average thickness of 5 cm varying between 3 cm along the edges of the roof to 12 cm at the support surfaces.

 Instead of formwork using non-reusable custom-fabricated timber or milled foam, which would be needed to realise such sophisticated form, the researchers used a net of steel cables stretched into a reusable scaffolding structure.
 This cable net supported a polymer textile that together functioned as the formwork for the concrete.
 This not only enabled the researchers to save a great deal on material for construction, they were also able to provide a solution to efficiently realise completely new kinds of design.
 Another advantage of the flexible formwork solution is that during the concreting of the roof, the area underneath remains unobstructed and thus interior building work can take place at the same time.